wp-plugins/nextgen-facebook/readme.txt

 = Version 7.7.5.4 =

 * **Bugfixes**
-	* Added a missing test for a valid image ID when checking for featured images.
+	* Added a test for a valid image ID when checking for featured images.
 * **Improvements**
 	* Added a `wp_attachment_is_image()` check for attachment page media.
 * **New Features**